-If you’re considering raising backyard chickens, then you probably know that keeping a flock can have benefits beyond having fresh eggs at your disposal.
+Those considering raising backyard chickens probably know that keeping a flock can have benefits beyond having fresh eggs on demand.
 Hens will peck away at unwanted pests, produce natural compost, consume food waste, and provide a source of companionship and stress relief.

 If these perks have you ready to take the leap, you’ll need a good home for your new friends.
 The best chicken coops can help keep birds healthy, happy, and safe from dangerous predators.
 Read on to learn about what to take into account before making a purchase along with some great options to consider.